Sparta (rocket)

-Sparta used surplus American Redstone rockets as its first stage, a Thiokol Antares 2 from Scout rocket as a second stage, and a WRE BE-3 Alcyone solid-propellant engine as a third stage.
+Sparta used modified surplus American Redstone rockets as its first stage, a Thiokol Antares 2 from the Scout rocket as a second stage, and a BE-3 Alcyone solid-propellant engine as a third stage.
+Both of these upper stages were spin-stabilized during launch to approximately 150 rpm prior to first stage separation.

-A first stage was recovered from the Simpson Desert in 1990 after being found in searches by explorer Dick Smith the previous year.
+In 1990, the first stage of the Sparta rocket that had launched WRESAT was recovered from the Simpson Desert after being found in searches by explorer Dick Smith the previous year.